 Seward Park Clay Studio RESIDENCY PROGRAM

 All resident artists share a communal space where work and tools can be stored.
-Residents will have 24/7 access to the studio, the kilns, and the support of a seasoned clay-artist group.
+Residents have 24/7 access to the studio, the kilns, and the support of a seasoned clay-artist group.

 FACILITIES/TOOLS/MATERIALS